backand/simple-rest-website/README.md

 # Simple REST Website
 A simple website demonstrating CRUD, built using AngularJS, and powered by [Backand](https://www.backand.com).

+Hello again, this time i implemented upload image to backand, fork from simple-rest-website demo by backand.

 ## Prerequisites
 You will need:
 * [Git](http://git-scm.com/)